Pasquotank DSS board will meet Monday

 The Pasquotank County Department of Social Services Board will meet in the conference room at the DSS office in Elizabeth City Monday at 9 a.m.

-Pasquotank Board of Commissioners will hold a Finance Committee meeting in Courtroom C of the courthouse Monday at 4 p.m.
-The regular board meeting follows at 6 p.m.
+Pasquotank Board of Commissioners’ Utility Committee will meet in Courtroom C of the courthouse Monday at 3 p.m.
+The board’s Finance Committee meets at 4 p.m. and the board’s regular board meeting follows at 6 p.m.

 Elizabeth City City Council will meet at City Hall Monday at 7 p.m.

-The Albemarle Commission Board of Delegates will meet at the Albemarle Commission Office in Hertford and via Zoom Thursday, July 15, at 6 p.m.
-For access information, email Ashley Stallings at astallings@accog.org.
+The Camden Tourism Development Authority will meet at the Camden County Courthouse Tuesday at 9:30 a.m.

-The Currituck Board of Commissioners’ meeting scheduled for Tuesday has been canceled.
-The board will meet in the board meeting room of the Historic Courthouse Monday, July 19, at 4 p.m.
+The Albemarle Commission Board of Delegates' meeting scheduled for Thursday has been canceled.

+The Currituck Board of Commissioners will meet in the board meeting room in the Historic Courthouse Monday, July 19, at 4 p.m.

 The Pasquotank County Board of Elections will meet in the Red Cross Auditorium on Tuesday, July 20, at noon.
 The new Board of Elections for 2021-22 will be sworn in.